updated on:

 Stage four: create a user journey map

 It's super important to design a usable and easy-to-navigate application.
-To understand if your product provides a good user experience test it yourself.
+To understand if your product provides a good user experience, test it yourself.
 If you have some troubles while using the service, then the consumer will definitely not be able to figure out how your product can help them.

 To avoid such a problem, when creating the minimum viable product, build a customer journey map.
-It will show what the user does when interacting with the product.
+It will show what the active user does when interacting with the product.
 You must understand what content, design, and interface the audience expects to see.

 As well, do not forget to make edits to the user journey map after receiving feedback from the first customers.
-Feedbacks will show you what is working well and what is inconvenient and is better to change.
+Feedback will show you what is working well and what is inconvenient and is better to change.
 Based on this information, adjust the map so that end-users get what they want.

 Stage five: define the features